Backup Cameras and Collision Avoidance

 Backup & Rear View Cameras

-The U.S. department of transportation and NHTSA believe that backup cameras are such a vital safety feature, that by 2018 all cars in the U.S. will be required to be manufactured with backup cameras (also called rear view cameras).
+The U.S. department of transportation and NHTSA believe that backup cameras are such a vital safety feature, that all new cars in the U.S. are required to be manufactured with backup cameras (also called rear view cameras).
 But what if your car didn't come with a backup camera?
 Since the average car on the road is about 11 years old, chances are it didn't.
 Fortunately, it is a relatively straightforward process to get a backup camera system installed.

 Backup cameras engage as soon as the driver puts the car into reverse.
 The view from the camera is displayed either on a screen in the dash, an external add-on monitor, or maybe even into a the rearview mirror itself.
 Backup sensors can also be installed to alert the driver with a beeping sound when an object is getting too close while backing up.